Self-Supervised Learning with a Multi-Task Latent Space Objective: Ablation Studies

-Our ablation results in \cref{tab:augs_analysis} confirm this observation.
-In a 200-epoch schedule, cropping alone yields 55.3\% top-1 accuracy on ImageNet, while removing cropping from the full augmentation pipeline reduces accuracy from 70.7\% to 33.8\%.
-Additionally, our asymmetric cutout strategy, which masks only the online view, achieves 46.8\% accuracy, also outperforming the combination of all non-spatial augmentations.
-These results suggest that spatial transformations provide the dominant training signal for SSL.
+Ablation results in \Cref{tab:augs_analysis} confirm that spatial transformations provide the primary training signal for SSL.
+In a 200-epoch schedule, cropping alone yields 55.3\% accuracy on ImageNet, while removing cropping from the full augmentation pipeline reduces accuracy from 70.7\% to 33.8\%.
+Additionally, our asymmetric cutout strategy, which masks only the online view, achieves 46.8\% accuracy and outperforms the combination of all non-spatial augmentations.

+However, the modularity of our framework does not imply that all spatial augmentations can serve as effective latent-space tasks.
+As shown in App. \ref{app:negative_results}, simple transformations like random rotation yielded negligible additional improvements.
+We hypothesize that a latent-space task must be both semantically meaningful and sufficiently challenging to push the model to extract non-trivial features.
+We find that validating new tasks in a standalone setting (\Cref{sec:assym_cutout_validation}) is a reliable prerequisite to successful multi-task integration.